-Psalm 91 was not written from the standpoint of the western world, by any means. the Old Testament in its entirety was written by a Jew.
+Psalm 91 was not written from the standpoint of the western world, by any means.
+The Old Testament in its entirety was written by Jews.
 What would this Jewish author, living during the time of Moses, have been picturing as he wrote about “the secret place of the most High”?
 What would have been his interpretation of the presence of God?
-None other than the Holy of Holies, the most hidden room in the Tabernacle of Moses!
+None other than the Holy of Holies– the most hidden room in the Tabernacle of Moses!
 We see this in other writings in Psalms, such as Psalm 27: 5:

 “For in the time of trouble he shall hide me in his pavilion: in the secret of his tabernacle shall he hide me.”

-The Tabernacle was built for God’s presence to dwell in among the people, providing the means by which they could approach a holy God: It was God’s blue print, provided for the Jews to enjoy intimacy with Him, albeit, mere types and shadows of the finished work Jesus would one day accomplish through his Cross for the world.
-(Hebrews 8:5) Because the Tabernacle and all of its furnishings were symbolic of the Eternal Heavenly Realities, God instructed Moses to follow His blueprint to the letter when constructing it.
+The Tabernacle was built for God’s presence to dwell in, providing the means for His people to approach and worship Him .
+It was God’s blue print, manifested in the natural, as to how to have an intimate relationship with Him.
+Every detail of this “blueprint” was based on Heavenly Realities, and contained types and shadows of the finished work Jesus would one day accomplish through his Cross for the world.
+(Hebrews 8:5) Therefore, Moses was instructed to follow God’s blueprint to the letter when constructing it.
 This is what it looked like:

 Inside a bordering white curtain (representing the righteousness of Christ), with one doorway (symbolizing Christ, “the Door”, John 10:7), the seeker would enter the outer court.
 This contained the Altar of Burnt Offering, (also called the Brazen Alter), and the Bronze Laver.
 The Brazen Altar was the first thing the seeker of God encountered, where various offerings were offered on behalf of the worshiper.
-It symbolized the Cross of Christ, where he bore our sins and reconciled us to God.
-Now the seeker was ready to encounter the Bronze Laver, which was used for washing one’s hands and feet, (symbolizing the washing of the water of the Word, Ephesians 5:25-27).
-Now the priests were ready to proceed into the first chamber, called the Holy Place.
+It symbolized the Cross of Christ, where He bore our sins and reconciled us to God, presenting us holy and acceptable to Him.
+Now the seeker was ready to encounter the Bronze Laver, which was used to wash one’s hands and feet, (symbolizing the washing of the water of the Word, Ephesians 5:25-27).
+Now the priests (which now include every believer under the New Covenant) were ready to proceed into the first chamber, called the Holy Place.
 We will come back to these later in this series.

-Moving forward, the next, innermost room, was the “Holy of Holies”. (“Hallowed, sacred, consecrated, dedicated, set apart, sanctified, most holy place”) Enclosed within a thick curtain (veil), this was the most “hidden place” on the face of the earth, for absolutely nothing unholy could enter it.
-With such pure holiness, one would be killed if they dared enter in their sinful state.
-Only the high priest, Aaron, was allowed to enter this room, and not without bloodshed for the remission of sins, which blood he transported from the Brazen Altar in the outer court.
+Moving forward, the next, innermost room, was the “Holy of Holies”, meaning, “Hallowed, sacred, consecrated, dedicated, set apart, sanctified, most holy place.”
+This innermost room, situated behind a thick curtain (veil), was the most “hidden place” on the face of the earth, for absolutely nothing unholy could enter it.
+Inhabited by such pure holiness, one would be killed if they dared enter it in their sinful state.
+Only the high priest, Aaron, was allowed to enter the Holy of Holies, and not without sacrificial blood shed for the remission of sins, which he transported from the Brazen Altar in the Outer Court.

-In this room stood the “Ark of the Covenant”, a chest overlaid with pure gold, which held the two stone tablets inscribed with the Ten Commandments given at the inauguration of the Old Covenant on Mt.
+Within the Holy of Holies stood the “Ark of the Covenant”, a chest overlaid with pure gold.
+Inside the Ark were kept the two stone tablets inscribed with the Ten Commandments given at the inauguration of the Old Covenant on Mt.
 Sinai.
-It also contained Aaron’s rod that budded, symbolizing God’s choice of Aaron and his descendants as priests, Jesus, being the Eternal High Priest, and a jar of manna, also symbolizing Jesus, the Bread of Life.
+Additionally, it contained Aaron’s rod that budded, revealing God’s choice for His Old Covenant high priest, a type of Jesus, the True, Eternal High Priest, and a jar of manna, also symbolizing Jesus, the Bread of Life.
 (John 6:35)

 “Sacrifice and offering thou didst not desire; mine ears hast thou opened: burnt offering and sin offering thou hast not required.
 Then said I, Lo, I come: in the volume of the book it is written of me, I delight to do thy will, O my God: yea, thy law is within my heart.”
 (Psalm 40:6-8)

-In short, the Ark and its Mercy Seat was what the Tabernacle was all about!
-This was what all the furnishings in the outer court and the Holy Place, led up to!
-It was here that the breath-taking presence of Almighty God dwelt!
+So, there you have it!
+The Ark of the Covenant and its Mercy Seat!
+This was what the Tabernacle was all about!
+This was what all the furnishings in the outer court and the Holy Place led up to!
+It was here that the breath-taking presence of ALMIGHTY GOD dwelt!!!

 “There I will meet with thee, and I will commune with thee from above the mercy seat, from between the two cherubims which are upon the ark of the testimony.”
 (Exodus 25:22)

-However, access to God was limited under the Old Covenant.
-One day every year, on the Day of Atonement, Israel’s high priest, Aaron, was to offer the prescribed offerings for this occasion on the Brazen Altar, and bring some of the blood of the Brazen Altar and sprinkle it onto the Mercy Seat, once for himself and once for the people, while confessing their sins.
-The blood covered his sins and theirs until the following year, maintaining their limited access to God.
-Interestingly, this would have reminded Moses, to whom the tabernacle blueprint was given, as well as the entire congregation he led out of Egypt, of the blood of the Passover lamb which had exempted them from the plague of the death angel in Egypt!
+Access to God, however, was extremely limited under the Old Covenant.
+Only on one day each year, the Day of Atonement, Israel’s high priest was to enter the Holy of Holies, to intercede for the sins of the people.
+Aaron was to take some of the sacrificial blood that was shed on the Brazen Altar and sprinkle it upon the Mercy Seat– once for himself and once for the congregation– while repentantly confessing their sins.
+His sins and theirs were thereby covered until the following year, maintaining their limited access to God.

-In short, because Jesus lives forever, so does our Hope!
+In short, because our High Priest lives forever, so does our Hope!

 “We… have a strong consolation, who have fled for refuge to lay hold of the hope set before us: Which hope we have as an anchor for the soul, both sure and steadfast, and which entereth into that within the vail; whither the forerunner is for us entered, even Jesus, made a high priest forever…” (Hebrews 6:18-20)

-However, this is only the beginning of the miracle of Christ’s finished work of the cross, and why it is an incredible “anchor for our souls”— even in the midst of the worst tornadic mega- storms imaginable!
-This brings me back to Psalm 91:1:
+Amazingly, this is only the beginning of the miracle of Christ’s finished work of the cross, and why it is an incredible “anchor for our souls”— even in the midst of the worst tornadic mega- storms imaginable!

 “He that dwelleth in the secret place of the most High shall abide under the wings of the Almighty. “

-Here’s the connection: Ephesians 1: 20-22 teaches that after the Father raised Jesus from the dead, Jesus permanently “sat down” at his own right hand in heaven– far above all power, and principality, and might, and dominion, and every name that is named, and placed all things under his feet (rule).
+Ephesians 1: 20-22 teaches that after the Father raised Jesus from the dead, Jesus permanently “sat down” at his own right hand in heaven.
+Furthermore, he sat down-–“far above all power, and principality, and might, and dominion, and every name that is named, and placed all things under his feet (rule)“.

 “Thou shalt tread upon the lion and adder: the young lion and the dragon thou shalt trample under feet.”

-Furthermore, according to Colossians 3:3, not only are the redeemed “seated“ in heavenly places in Christ– but we are actually “hid with Christ in God.”
+The redeemed are not only “seated“ in heavenly places in Christ.
+According to Colossians 3:3— we are actually “hid with Christ in God.”
 In other words, God IS our dwelling place!
 He IS our habitation!
 He IS our refuge.
-He, Himself, IS the [hidden] place of the most High!
+Jesus, Himself, IS the Secret [hidden] place of the most High!